 Lunch – salad with beans or buddha bowl, more water

-Snack – half an apple and a tablespoon almond butter, more water or afternoon herbal tea
+Snack – half an apple and a tablespoon of almond butter, more water or afternoon herbal tea

 Dinner – half chicken breast, brown rice, sautéed kale, more water